 - Faculty & Staff

-The primary mission of the Department of Mathematical Sciences is to provide effective instruction to SUNY Fredonia students.
-In so doing the department is guided by curricular and pedagogical recommendations made by relevant professional societies, particularly the Mathematical Association of America1 and the National Council of Teachers of Mathematics.
+The primary goal of the Department of Mathematical Sciences is to provide effective instruction to Fredonia students.
+In so doing the department is guided by curricular and pedagogical recommendations made by relevant professional societies, particularly the Mathematical Association of America and the National Council of Teachers of Mathematics.

 In addition, courses taken primarily to satisfy general education requirements are designed to

 Cognate courses for students majoring in partner disciplines will meet the needs of those disciplines and advance the students’ ability to:

 Programs and courses for pre-service and in-service teachers, including graduate students, will help them develop:

 Finally, programs and courses primarily for our majors aim to help students:

 Overall, the department’s goal is for students to view mathematics as an engaging field of inquiry, rich in beauty, with powerful applications, and as a discipline with an intriguing history, vibrant present, and promising future.

 To achieve such a vision, it is necessary that the department:

 Each faculty member will provide effective instruction.
 This requires knowledge of the subject, preparation, organization, and availability both in and out of the classroom.
 Formal and informal advisement of students will be performed with care.
 Faculty, both individually and as a group, will engage in regular self-assessment and seek to improve their teaching and advising through discussions with peers, attendance at workshops and conferences, and by keeping abreast of the relevant literature.